modem7/hddtemp-docker/README.md

 # Tags:
 Latest - Gets automatically built every week.
+Monthly - Gets automatically built every month.

-Stable - Gets automatically built every month.
+Stable - Gets automatically built every year.

 # Note
 NOTE: This repository will install hddtemp in the docker container from apt repositories.
 I do not maintain the hddtemp project.